peng225/oval/README.md

 ## Motivation

 Storage systems can hardly achieve 100% of data integrity.
+Data is usually damaged by two factors; failures and software bugs.
+For failures, there are many techniques to reduce the impact, e.g. RAID, replication, erasure coding, backup.
+Though it is impossible to protect storage systems perfectly from data loss due to failures, the impact of failures can be controlled by paying the cost of data redundancy.

-Though there is a lot of possible cause of data corruption, the data corruption due to software bugs is catastrophic.
-So continuous efforts to reduce the possibility of data corruption are required.
+On the other hand, data corruption due to software bugs is unacceptable.
+It is hard to estimate the damage of data loss due to bugs because bugs can cause every bad thing.

-Some storage systems have an internal defense mechanism against data corruption.
-However, it is sometimes useless when the data get corrupted in undetectable ways, or if there are bugs in the defense mechanism itself.
-In that case, data will get corrupted silently.

-So, it is important for storage system's developers and users to check if their storage systems have enough data integrity from the storage user's point of view.
+For example, some bugs may destroy all redundant data copies.
+Unfortunately, no storage system is free from software bugs, but continuous efforts to reduce data corruption bugs are meaningful.

+Some storage systems have internal defense mechanisms against data corruption, e.g. periodic CRC check, synchronous T10 DIF check.
+However, these mechanisms can never be perfect solutions for two reasons.
+First, they have a theoretical limit on the ability to detect data corruption.
+Secondly, these mechanisms themselves may also have bugs since they are also implemented by humans.

+So, what should we do?
+One possible solution is to test storage systems in an end-to-end manner.
-People sometimes check data integrity by the following steps.
+The simplest way to check data integrity is as follows.

-1. Generate the data to be written.
+1. Generate the random data.
-2. Write the data which is generated in step1.
+2. Write the data which is generated in step 1.
-3. Read the just-written data, and compare it with the original data which is generated in the step1.
+3. Read the just-written data, and compare it with the original data which is generated in step 1.

 However, this procedure is not enough;
-There may be data destroying bugs in the background data rebalancing process, or data may get corrupted by the concurrent data write, etc.
+There may be data-destroying bugs in the background data balancing process, or data may get corrupted by the concurrent data write, etc.
 Generally speaking, those kinds of bugs are hard to detect.

-To reveal the root cause of those difficult data corruption bugs, it is important to know when the data was destroyed and which process caused the problem.
+To reveal the root cause of those bugs, it is effective to do whatever operations to test storage systems while running I/O benchmark, and check the data integrity in the I/O benchmark tool.
-For block storage, there are some brilliant tools (cf. [vdbench](https://www.oracle.com/technetwork/server-storage/vdbench-1901683.pdf)), but object storages seem to lack those data validation tools.
+For block storage, there are some brilliant tools for this purpose (cf. [vdbench](https://www.oracle.com/technetwork/server-storage/vdbench-1901683.pdf)), but object storages seem to lack those data validation tools.
 That is why Oval was developed.

 ## How Oval works

 Oval checks the data integrity during the object I/O benchmarks.
-Oval stores the expected data contents for each object in memory, and compares the actual data with it every time an object is read.
+Oval stores the expected data contents for each object in memory, and compares the actual data with it every time objects are read.

-To detect the data corruption as soon as possible, Oval issues get operations not only at random but also right before and after the put and delete operations.
+To detect the data corruption immediately, Oval issues get requests not only at random, but also right before and after the put and delete operations.

 Oval splits the data into several data units each of which has the size of 256 bytes,